drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/09.promotions/01.create-an-offer-type/docs.md

 ```
 ## Slightly more advanced example
 Let's suppose that instead of discounting all matching order items to a fixed price, we only want to discount a set quantity of the order items.
 For example, if we wanted to make just one of the order items free, we would set quantity to 1 and the discount amount to 0.
 No matter what quantity of order items we have, the discount will remain fixed at the value of the order item price.
-In this example, we will need to implement our own configuration, so we extend `PromotionOfferBase` instead of `FixedAmountOffBase`.
+In this example, we will need to implement our own configuration methods, so we extend `PromotionOfferBase` instead of `FixedAmountOffBase`.
 Here's what our annotation looks like:
 ```
 /**
  * Discounts a set quantity of items to fixed amount.